Skatboards/Skatboards/README.md

 - 👋 Hi, I’m @Skatboards
 - 👀 I’m interested in making dough not sacrifices
 - 🌱 I’m currently learning to live
-- 💞️ I’m not looking to collaborate right now
 - 📫 How to reach me: Skatboards @ discord
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i have kitty ask for photos